 The former student must complete an application for reinstatement and provide supporting materials.
 No fee is charged for this application.
 A former student on probation when last enrolled in the Graduate School (section 4.7) must provide reasons for the lack of academic progress, explain how conditions that produced poor performance have changed, and present specific plans for improvement.

-Reinstatement is at the discretion of the faculty admissions committee of the graduate program.
+Reinstatement is at the discretion of the faculty admissions committee or the standing faculty committee of the graduate program.
+More than one faculty member must be involved in a reinstatement decision; in no case shall a reinstatement decision be made by a single faculty member.
 Decisions to approve or deny the reinstatement request are based on factors such as the former student’s academic progress at the time of withdrawal as well as his or her readiness to return, the availability of faculty to advise the student, and other considerations such as the availability of funding, space, and research facilities.

-If a former student seeking reinstatement was on probationary admission, academic probation, or extended probation, that standing remains in effect if reinstatement is granted, unless the issue is remedied and the graduate program and the Graduate School remove or modify the status.
-If a student is dismissed or required to withdraw, reinstatement may be granted only by obtaining approval of the graduate program and the Graduate School.
+If a former student seeking reinstatement was on probationary admission, academic probation, or extended probation, that standing remains in effect if reinstatement is granted, unless the issue is remedied and the program and the Graduate School remove or modify the status.
+If a student has been dismissed or required to withdraw, reinstatement may be granted only if the application has been approved by the graduate program and the Graduate School

 For a former student who was discontinued after achieving candidacy, a graduate program may, at its discretion, ask the Graduate School to reinstate the former student as a candidate or to return him or her to precandidacy status if, for instance, the state-of-the-art knowledge in the field has changed substantially since the student was last active in the program.
 A reinstated student who is returned to precandidacy status must meet candidacy requirements again.
 Terms completed before a reinstated student was discontinued are counted toward the time limits for achieving candidacy (section 5.1) and for completing the doctoral degree (section 5.4.1).